maximianne/regulatory_text/README.md

 - Scrape complete state regulatory text from Cornell Law School.
 - Preserve the regulatory hierarchy associated with each regulation.
-- Clean boilerplate text introduced by the Cornell website.
+- Clean text introduced by the Cornell website.
 - Store state regulatory text in a consistent format across states.
-- Compare scraped regulatory text with GMU / QuantGov regulatory statistics.
+- Compare scraped regulatory text with QuantGov regulatory statistics.
 - Validate word counts and regulatory restriction counts across datasets.
 - Build a structured regulatory-text dataset that can later be used for economic and LLM-based analysis.